 3. Make experiences simple and fun

 People don’t like reading through pages of user instructions or attending hours of training simply to use a system.
 Intuitive experience, anywhere access and gamification go a long way in providing engaging experiences.
 IT can help increase engagement by bringing these flavors to systems.
-I believe all of Acuvate’s key solutions like Customer Portal, MESH, WAVE and PACT owe their success to this thought.
+I believe all of Acuvate’s key solutions like Customer Portal, MESH, and WAVE owe their success to this thought.

 4. Analyze and Use data